Caeden117/Caeden117/README.md

 ### Hi!
-I'm a C# developer.
+I'm a game developer.

-Most of my experience comes from the Unity engine and the latest versions of .NET.
-I've been developing games and small projects for several years.
+I've been developing games and small projects for several years!
+Most of my experience comes from the Unity engine, C#, and the newer versions of .NET.
+Recently, I have been learning Godot through small games done in University.
+Neat stuff!

 #### My Projects
 - [ChroMapper](https://github.com/Caeden117/ChroMapper)